CJPrindle/color-seek/README.md

 #### Create SASS with RGB Colors from a URL Source ####

-    $ color-seek-cli -i https://material.io/static/m2/css/main.min.css -n "Material Theme" --sass --rgb
+    $ color-seek -i https://material.io/static/m2/css/main.min.css -n "Material Theme" --sass --rgb

-+ Using a URL is identical to using a file. **color-seek-cli** determines the input source automatically.
++ Using a URL is identical to using a file. **color-seek** determines the input source automatically.

 + The --sass command switch creates a file named _Material Theme.scss_